-Hector Tamayo returns to the Saint Michael's men's soccer program for his third season as an assistant coach in 2017, and his second straight fall with the squad after previously coaching in 2011.
+Hector Tamayo returns to the Saint Michael's men's soccer program for his fourth season as an assistant coach in 2018, and his third straight fall with the squad after previously coaching in 2011.

 A 2016 team that saw six key players miss major stretches utilized 15 players who either were in their first season of college soccer or their initial season holding a critical role on the team.
-The Purple Knights still finished 5-10-1 overall and 3-9-1 in the Northeast-10 Conference, starting the year with their second Catholic Cup crown in three seasons, before all 10 of their losses came by two goals or fewer.
+The Purple Knights started the year with their second Catholic Cup crown in three seasons, before all 10 of their losses came by two goals or fewer.
 Four consecutive one-goal setbacks to begin October - including the final three against eventual NE10 Championship qualifiers - damaged their postseason hopes.

 Between 2012 and 2015, Tamayo spent four seasons as an assistant coach at nearby Norwich University, helping the Cadets compile a 48-25-11 overall mark and a 22-9-6 record in Great Northeast Athletic Conference (GNAC) play.
 Norwich advanced to at least the GNAC Tournament semifinals each season, including making runs to the title game in 2012 and 2014.
 The Cadets also participated in the Eastern College Athletic Conference (ECAC) Tournament every season.